 - 8.4.
-Any Member who is not a member of the Overview & Scrutiny Coordinating and Call-in Committee (acting as the Council's Crime and Disorder Scrutiny Committee) can make referrals of any local crime and disorder matter to the Committee.
-Referrals in respect of crime and disorder matters will be acknowledged at the next meeting of the Overview & Scrutiny Co-ordinating and Call-in Committee (acting as the Council's Crime and Disorder Scrutiny Committee).
+Any Member who is not a member of the Our Place Scrutiny Committee (acting as the Council's Crime and Disorder Scrutiny Committee) can make referrals of any local crime and disorder matter to the Our Place Scrutiny Committee.
+Referrals in respect of crime and disorder matters will be acknowledged at the next meeting of the Our Place Scrutiny Committee (acting as the Council's Crime and Disorder Scrutiny Committee).
 Appropriate next steps will be agreed, which could include further meetings (including with partners) to resolve the matter.
 The referring Member will be kept informed of progress and conclusion of the matter.
 A definition of local crime and disorder matters is provided in the Local Government and Health Act 2007 and Police and Justice Act 2006. - 8.5.
-Referrals made to the Overview & Scrutiny Co-ordinating and Call-in Committee by the Local Involvement Network (LINK) will be acknowledged at the next meeting of the Overview & Scrutiny Co-ordinating and Call-in Committee.
-Appropriate next steps will be agreed, which could include further meetings (including with partners) or referral to a Scrutiny Committee.
-The LINK will be kept informed of progress and conclusion of the matter.
-In addition, the LINK is required to submit an Annual Report to the Overview & Scrutiny Co-ordinating and Call-in Committee.
+Referrals made to the Adults Safeguarding, Health and Wellbeing Scrutiny Committee by the Local Involvement Network (LINk) will be acknowledged at the next meeting of the Adults Safeguarding, Health and Wellbeing Scrutiny Committee.
+Appropriate next steps will be agreed, which could include further meetings (including with partners).
+The LINk will be kept informed of progress and conclusion of the matter.
+In addition, the LINk may submit an Annual Report to the Adults Safeguarding, Health and Wellbeing Scrutiny Committee. - 8.6.
+Pre-decision scrutiny should be planned during the work programming activity and could take place either immediately before, or a more significant amount of time before, a decision is made.
+By challenging assumptions and assessing what risks might arise from the implementation of a decision, scrutiny provides the opportunity to influence policy and improve decisions and the design of solutions before they are finalised. - 8.7.
+Post-decision scrutiny takes place in response to decisions that have already been made.
+For decisions that have been made but not implemented, the Overview & Scrutiny Co-ordinating and Call-in Committee has the power to 'call in' the decision and, having done so, may require the executive to reconsider the decision.
+This applies to 'key decisions,' which are predominantly decisions made by the Executive.
+Post-scrutiny could also be monitoring the effectiveness of a policy / decision that has been implemented, 12 months later.